 A piece of advice here?
 Let it go.
 Did you hear me?
 I’m gonna say it again.
 Let.
 It.
 Go.
 (My hubby occasionally makes the bed.
 Now, it’s not the way I would do it, but I leave it.
 If he’s trying to help me and I just redo the job, how does that make him feel?
 Way worse than me living with pillows thrown willy-nilly on the bed and a few lumps under the comforter for the day, I can promise you that.)

 We’ll wrap up with this.
 Gals, your husband wants to know that you need him.
 Let him know that cleaning is more than “cleaning”.
+That is the secret to getting your husband to clean!

 It’s about a true partnership with your soulmate.
 Isn’t that what you really want anyway?